vittorioromeo/bcs_thesis/source/30_ecst/60_multithreading.md

 The pattern shown above is used in the implementation of both outer and inner parallelism and in the refresh stage.

 ### Implementation details
-The synchronization operations are hidden behind an interface that takes a reference to the members of a `counter_blocker`.
+The synchronization operations are hidden behind interfaces that take references to the members of a `counter_blocker`.
 The public methods in `counter_blocker` call the following functions:

 ```cpp
 // Decrements `c` through `mutex`, and calls `cv.notify_one()`.